Borrowers with bigger debts twice as likely to seek payment breaks

 It also noted that the Central Bank was actively exploring new policy interventions to regulate the commercial property investment market.

 The research stems from a survey of property funds .
-The funds looked at were what are known as “Alternative Investment Funds”.
-There were 171 holding €23.3 billion in property assets in the final quarter of 2019, according to the Central Bank’s survey.
+The funds looked at are known as “alternative investment funds”.
+There were 171 of them holding €23.3 billion in property assets in the final quarter of 2019, according to the Central Bank survey.

-The total value of investment in Commercial Real Estate (CRE) here was calculated at €53 billion, which means Irish property funds are estimated to hold over 40 per cent of the market.
+The total value of investment in Commercial Real Estate (CRE) here was calculated at €53 billion, which means Irish property funds are estimated to hold more than 40 per cent of the market.

-The Central Bank’s survey found the holdings of property assets were distributed quite widely in terms of sector with 37 per cent in office space,26 per cent in retail and 15 per cent in residential.
-It said there is greater concentration in terms of geography, with 87 per cent of property assets located in Dublin.
+The Central Bank survey found the holdings of property assets were distributed quite widely in terms of sector, with 37 per cent in office space, 26 per cent in retail and 15 per cent in residential.
+It said there was greater concentration in terms of geography, with 87 per cent of property assets located in Dublin.

 “The growth of Irish property funds since the global financial crisis has brought with it many benefits, including the diversification of financing channels for CRE away from domestic investors towards international investors and a reduced reliance on debt financing intermediated by Irish retail banks,” Ms Donnery said.